tgjohnst/solarsteinn/README.md

 ## Instance types
 Valheim dedicated server requires at least 2 CPUs and 4GB RAM.

-- Is a t2.medium sufficient?
+- Is a tX.medium sufficient?
   - With 4.42h of CPU burst credits per day, will we hit burst limit?
     - What is baseline CPU usage like?
 Some users report 100% utilization of a single core as baseline
+  - definitely t3 over t2 for this region
+  - If we upgrade, do we go for a tX.large (burst limited) or a cX.large (unlimited)
 - How does resource impact scale with # of players?
 - Hard drive space ($0.10/GB/mo
   - 2GB baseline for server installation, how does this scale/grow with world exploration